Diamer District: History

-Ancient India

-Thalpas, located opposite to the Chilas town, bears the most abundant collection of rock-art in Pakistan — the Pakistan-German Archaeological Mission has published about them in six dedicated volumes and traced them to Greco-Buddhist antiquity.
+Thalpan, located opposite to the Chilas town, bears the most abundant collection of rock-art in Pakistan — the Pakistan-German Archaeological Mission has published about them in six dedicated volumes and traced them to Greco-Buddhist antiquity.
 Buddhist Stupas and anthropomorphic Buddhas remain the most common subject of rock-carvings in and around Chilas.

-Karl Jettmar suggests that Chilas might have had been a Buddhist sanctuary while Harald Hauptmann hypothesizes Thalpas to be the "Talilo" of Chinese sources; however, in absence of excavations, such claims remain in the realm of speculations.
+Karl Jettmar suggests that Chilas might have had been a Buddhist sanctuary while Harald Hauptmann hypothesizes Thalpan to be the "Talilo" of Chinese sources; however, in absence of excavations, such claims remain in the realm of speculations.

-British India

-During the British Raj, the area was known as Chilas and regarded as a tribal area, subsidiary to the princely state of Jammu and Kashmir.
+During the British Raj, the area was known as Chilas and regarded as a tribal area, a subsidiary of the princely state of Jammu and Kashmir.
 Its original name was apparently Shiltās.

 The region was brought under the control of the Maharaja of Jammu and Kashmir in 1851, and an agent of the Kashmir durbar was stationed there.
 In 1893, Chilas was taken over by the British-run Gilgit Agency.
-An Assistant Political Agent of the Agency was stationed in the Chilas town.
-The Raja was soon deposed and Chilas functioned a 'republican community' under the aegis of jirga, a body of local landowning men.
+An Assistant Political Agent of the Agency was stationed in Chilas town.
+The Raja was soon deposed and Chilas functioned as a 'republican community' under the aegis of jirga, a body of local landowning men.

-Pakistan

-Prior to 2019, the Darel District and the Tangir District were part of the Diamer District but were subsequently elevated to district status.
+Prior to 2019, the Darel District and the Tangir District were part of the Diamer District.
+They were subsequently elevated to district status.
 The jirga continues to play a significant role in governance.

 Demographics

-The district is the only Sunni-majority district in Gilgit-Baltistan.
+In Diamer District the majority of the population adheres to Sunni Islam, predominantly of the Deobandi school of thought, having been introduced to the region by Pashtun-preachers.